 - Join a five-minute meditation with National Gallery, based on artist Odilon Redon’s painting Ophelia Among the Flowers.

-- Soothe your soul with uplifting poetry from the National Poetry Library, which has released 12 poems relating to life in lockdown.
+- Soothe your soul with uplifting poetry from the National Poetry Library.

 Live webcams of London